-The head of household is an adult member or an emancipated minor, who is a member of the family and who is responsible for supplying the needs of the family.
+The head of household is an adult member or an emancipated member of the family who is responsible for supplying the needs of the family.

 Individual with Disabilities

 A person having a physical or mental impairment that:

 - A. is expected to be a long-continued and indefinite duration; - B. substantially impedes his/her ability to live independently; and - C. is of such a nature that such ability could be improved by more suitable housing conditions.